 Most ADHD medications are based on the “dopamine deficiency” theory.

-Low dopamine symptoms experienced by FMS and CFS patients include brain fog, achy muscles, poor concentration, tremors, poor balance and coordination, and walking abnormalities.
+The symptoms of dopamine deficiency experienced by FMS and CFS patients include brain fog, achy muscles, poor concentration, tremors, poor balance and coordination, and walking abnormalities.

 How to Increase Dopamine Levels Naturally

-If you experience signs of low dopamine, you don’t have to live with it.
+If you experience signs or symptoms of a low dopamine level, you don’t have to live with it.

-There are several lifestyle changes that can raise dopamine levels naturally.
+Several lifestyle changes can raise your dopamine levels naturally.

 Dopamine Foods